Julian Bugier

 Julian Bugier (born November 22, 1980, in Blois, Loir-et-Cher), is a French TV journalist.

 After working for news channels BFM TV and i Télé; he presented, as a substitute, the 8 o'clock news on weekdays on France 2.

 Family

 Julian Bugier was born in 1980 in Blois (Loir-et-Cher).

 His father Jacques Bugier was a literary man and former journalist.
 His father worked at La République du Centre then at le Monde from 1991 to 2008.
 Close to François Bayrou, (he followed Francois' presidential campaign in 2007) and to Jack Lang, he died in June 2013 at the age of 59 years.

-Julian Bugier is the eldest of two children He has a sister, Louise.
+Julian Bugier is the elder of two children.
+He has a sister, Louise.

 Career

 Television

 Julian pursued a DEUG (Diplôme d'études universitaires générales) in economics without graduating.
 At 19, he moved to London (UK) and began his journalistic career on the financial and economic station, Bloomberg TV.
 There he reported for two years and then became a production assistant.
 He then presented for a year and a half on the French branch of Bloomberg TV^{,}.

 In November 2005, he participated in the launch of the news channel BFM TV.
 From May 2006 and the launch of the second version of the channel, he presented the economy journal every evening from Monday to Friday.
 From late 2008, he served as a substitute presenter of the newspaper chain.

 During the summer of 2009, he left BFM news to join the channel of news and current affairs I-Télé.
 Succeeding Thomas Joubert, he took charge of Info Matin Week-end on Saturday and Sunday from 7:00 am to 11:30 am.
 At the beginning of September 2010, Jean-Baptiste Boursier replaced him when Julian took charge of a new show (L'info sans interdit) with Sonia Chironi (and with participation from Robert Ménard) from Monday to Friday between 5:00 pm and 7:00 pm, and until 8:00 pm from November 2010 when Audrey Pulvar was suspended from her show Audrey Pulvar Soir.

 In July 2011, he rejoined France 2 to become the substitute for Laurent Delahousse on the new shows 13 heures and 20 heures on the weekends.
 In September 2011, Julian Bugier was appointed joker (parttime replacement) of David Pujadas, for the Vingt Heures weekday news show on France 2.
 He replaced at this post Marie Drucker who became substitute presenter of the television news of the weekend.

 From January to May 2012, in anticipation of the 2012 French presidential election, Julien presented the short program Elysee me Monday to Saturday at 7:55 pm just before the France 2 news.
 This short news show allowed viewers to see archives of former French presidential elections.
 (Campaigns, debates, etc.)